 Meyerjürgens added, “We are proud to have signed these framework agreements with our Dutch and Swiss-Dutch suppliers.
 Once again, our European partners demonstrate their leadership in offshore transport and installation.
 They possess the necessary equipment to carry out such large-scale projects safely and successfully.”

-Recently, TenneT also awarded framework agreements for the civil works related to the land stations in the Netherlands, offshore and onshore converter stations, and the connections for the fourteen 2GW projects in the Netherlands and Germany.
+Recently, TenneT also awarded framework agreements for the civil works related to the land stations in the Netherlands, offshore and onshore converter stations, and the cable connections for the fourteen 2GW projects in the Netherlands and Germany.